Hap Sharp: 1965

 Sharp retired from driving after the 1965 season, with two exceptions.
 Sharp drove a Chaparral 2E in the 1966 Nassau Trophy race, and substituted for Mike Spence (F1 commitment) driving the Chaparral 2F in the 1967 Targa Florio.

 Personal life

-His nickname "Hap" came from "Happy New Year", in connection with his date of birth.
+Sharp's nickname "Hap" came from "Happy New Year", in connection with his date of birth.
 He committed suicide in 1993 after being diagnosed with cancer.